Anish-Jha/Fashion-Hub/README.md

 <h3 align="center"> It has 5 modules Admin, User,Products, Add to Cart, Checkout.</h3>

-<h3 align="center"> KOOVS application was built during the construct week at [Masai School](https://masaischool.com/).
-Completed the project in five days with a team of Four aspiring developers.</h3>

 ### 🔗 Live Deployed URL: https://wonderful-bavarois-944f05.netlify.app/

 # Features